Greece Moments Greece Moments

 #3 Vari and the beaches in the south

-We leave the capital and drive to the south of the island.
-Between rugged cliffs, one small beach bay follows the other.
-The closer it is to Ermoupoli, the more holidaymakers cavort here in the summer months.
-The beaches of Vari and Megas Gialos offer a nice place to relax.
+We leave the capital and drive south.
+Between rugged cliffs, one small beach bay follows another.
+The closer you get to Ermoupoli, the more holidaymakers you’ll find here during the summer months.
+The beaches of Vari and Megas Gialos offer a lovely spot to relax.

 Syros Strände Vari Griechenland